rubchest07/udacity-c3-project/screenshots/README.md

 To help review your infrastructure, please include the following screenshots in this directory::

 ## Deployment Pipeline
-* DockerHub showing containers that you have pushed
+* DockerHub showing containers that you have pushed.
 * GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
 * Travis CI showing a successful build and deploy job